hxhwing/es-loghub/README.md

-# Deploy Elasticsearch based loghub on GCP
+# Deploy Elasticsearch based Log Hub on GCP

 **You can follow this guide to quickly and automatically deploy a production-ready Log Hub on GCP, including:**
  1. Elasticsearch cluster on GKE